 - The ability to quickly create a mobile and/or desktop cross-platform application from its web version using systems such as PhoneGap or Apache Cordova.

 Angular is a framework from Google for building client applications.
 First of all, it is aimed at developing SPA solutions.
 In this regard, Angular came from Angular JS.
 At the same time, it’s not an update to its predecessor, but a fundamentally new framework.

 - Thanks to the size of its community, there is a huge number of books, online resources, and conferences dedicated to Angular.
 This allows developers to stay relevant, and lets clients easily find companies to support their project.

 - When creating templates in Angular, the declarative programming paradigm is applied, which makes the script more lightweight and easier to read and maintain.
 It happens due to the fact that the code describes the needed result instead of the steps required to accomplish it.

 - A large number of useful features allows you to create the most user- and developer-friendly SPAs.

-- Angular lets you organize applications from separate modules, which can be mutually dependant or autonomous.
+- Angular lets you organise applications from separate modules, which can be mutually dependant or autonomous.

 - Angular modules are versatile and easy to manage.
 This modularization allows developers to load only the services they need at a given time, thus making automated testing more efficient.
 Plus, there is no need to remember the order of loading modules in case you adhere to the principle of “one file – one module”.